Prepare to enter

 - Any relevant URL for online activity or references

 - Any link to video material stored (e.g. YouTube or Vimeo)

 Please try to use the following as sub-headings, within your submission, under which you provide your clear explanation for the judges.

-- Description of group, care home, service or team
+- Description of group, care home, product or service

 - Reasons why the judges should take notice of your entry in the chosen category

 - Strategic thinking (especially if new strategy put in place during the eligibility period)

 - Innovation / creative thinking (new thinking, new departures, new techniques)